Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • £200 for each additional child

-You or your family member will need to demonstrate that you have had these funds available to you for 28 of the 31 days prior to the date of application for the visa.
-You may do this by providing a recent, up-to-date copy of your bank account statement.
+You or your family member will need to demonstrate that you have had these funds available to you for 28 of the 31 days before the visa application date.
+You can provide a recent, up-to-date copy of your bank account statement.

 Note that you won’t need to provide proof that you meet the financial requirements if either of the following apply: